The-Evil-Ass-Fountain-Openers/libqmsstyles/DOCUMENTATION.md

 # Properties

-MSSTYLE properties dictate how the assets inside the file should be treated; whether they should be tiled, if they should be stretched, how the content inside of it should be positioned, how the texture should be *9-sliced*, if it should be transparent, if it should have a background color, a gradient, etc.
+msstyles properties dictate how the assets inside the file should be treated; whether they should be tiled, if they should be stretched, how the content inside of it should be positioned, how the texture should be *9-sliced*, if it should be transparent, if it should have a background color, a gradient, etc.

 ## IMAGEFILE